 Rebekah started her first semester of college at Brigham Young University in 2016 and planned to major in psychology.
 She still enjoyed writing, but didn’t think it would pay out well.
 Rebekah’s online psych 101 class was destroying her.
 The material didn’t make a lick of sense and she failed every quiz she took.
 She dropped the class with plans to retake it in person the following semester.
 That would never happen as she found both her husband and a new career back home.

 New Year’s eve of 2017 while visiting her home state of Arizona for the holidays, she met a handsome young man who had recently returned from a two-year church mission in Yekaterinburg Russia.
 It was clear that he had feelings for her, and when they embraced for the first time it felt like home.
 They were married the following December.

 In 2018 she graduated from the Arizona School of Massage Therapy with a 3.9 GPA (micro biology still frustrates her).
 Within a month she landed a job working from an atlas orthogonal chiropractic office.
 Although she worked her hardest there, it wasn’t a good fit and she was let go.

-Now she works part time at a integrated medical office as a senior massage therapist.
-She spends the rest of her week spoiling her rescue dog Berlin, laughing with family, and writing her heart out.
+She spends her free time spoiling her rescue dog Berlin, laughing with family, and writing her heart out.